vacuumlabs/app-flow/transaction_metadata/usage.md

 ```

 This produces
-`txMerkleTree.mjs`
-to be used in JS client and
+- `txMerkleTree.mjs` to be used in JS client.
-`txMerkleTree.py`
-to be used in Python  client
+- `txMerkleTree.py` to be used in Python client.
+- `testvectors/manifestPayloadCases.json`  to be used in manifest tests.
+Further files may be used for testing purposes in the future.
+They were used by hard to maintain unit tests in C++ before.

 ```
-cp txMerkleTree.py ../tests/application_client txMerkleTree.py
+cp txMerkleTree.py ../tests/application_client/
+cp testvectors/manifestPayloadCases.json ../tests/
 ```